 Once you create a plan, follow it through with dedication and discipline.

 Is there a magic number to guide you in to how many times you must chew your food?

 It’s 32, as most people say.
 That number equals the number of teeth an adult human has.

 However, thirty-two may not be an always-on number.
 For more chewy things, your teeth may need to grind it 40 times, while for softer things, it could take around 20.
-Whatever, to be fair, it’s an useful number to guide you how many times should you chew any morsel.
+Whatever, to be fair, it is a useful number to guide you on how many times should you chew any morsel.

 As you’d know, digestion begins in the mouth.
 It starts when we chew the food.
 A good chewing practice mashes and liquefies the food, so the stomach has to do less work when it reaches there.

 Chewing also mixes the food with the digestive enzymes present in the saliva.
 And saliva contains the enzyme ptyalin, which breaks down starch into simpler sugars.
 Thus, proper chewing can digest up to 30% of the starch in our food.